Did you come here looking for something to cure your acne?

 Never did I once stop to think that maybe the benzoyl peroxide or the myriad creams that had been prescribed to me by a dermatologist were the culprits.
 Why would I?
 A doctor had told me to use it and they knew better.
 At least that’s what I thought.

 However, after a while, things did not make sense to me.
-The last dermatologist I visited 4 years back, gave me drying ointments for my acne and then rich creams to combat the dryness.
-Is it wise to give a woman in her 30’s something that dries her skin?
+The last dermatologist I visited 6 years back, gave me drying ointments for my acne and then rich creams to combat the dryness.
+Is it wise or even sensible to give a woman in her 30’s something that dries her skin?
 Needless to say, my skin went crazy.
 It was red, dry and peeling.
 The ointment did nothing for the acne and the rich creams did nothing for the dryness.

-Having reached a breaking point since my face looked horrible and got worse as I continued the treatment I decided to stop both.
+That was the last straw and I decided to stop the treatment.
 I let my skin be. and did not touch it.
 I just let it break out and heal on its own.

 Continuous use of this honey mask made most of my acne heal very quickly.
-Normally my acne would not heal for weeks and some of them months, but with this, they were healing within a week.
+Normally my acne would not heal for weeks and some of them months, but with this honey mask, they were healing within a week.
 This mask does not prevent new acne from coming in (at least for me) but it did reduce their life cycle.
 It also calms my skin down considerably.